rschristian/preact-github-calendar/README.md

 Changes the font color of the month and days of the week labels.
 Takes any string representation of [`<color>`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).
 Keywords, RGB(A) and HSL(A) values are all supported.

+### Show Week Days Label
+Type: `boolean`

+Stop your calendar from adding week day labels to your graph.
+Enabled by default.

 ### Contribution Color Array
 Type: `['<color>', '<color>', '<color>', '<color>', '<color>']`